Temitope-Kola/BUSINESS_ANALYSIS/README.md

 # DATABASE CREATION
 * I created the database where all the data for this business can be properly stored,updated,altered and queried when the need arises.
-* I also created different tables connecting them to each other by defining the primary keys and foreign keys where neccessary using some complex codes.
+* I also created different tables connecting them to each other by defining the primary keys and foreign keys where neccessary using the combination of some complex SQL statements.
-* I imported data into these tables following some technical procedures
+* I imported data into these tables following some technical procedures and it ran successfully.

 ![image alt](https://github.com/Temitope-Kola/BUSINESS_ANALYSIS/blob/main/sql%20images/import%20of%20data%20into%20the%20database.png?raw=true)